What is SMARTRIQS?

 How does SMARTRIQS work?
 What programming languages are used in SMARTRIQS?

 Where is the collected data stored?
 How can I access my results?

 The most important data — group IDs, roles, conditions, decisions, chat logs, error logs — are all saved directly in Qualtrics, and are included in the standard Qualtrics data files.
 Because everything that matters will be in one place and in the same file, you do not have to worry about combining and merging data.
 In addition to Qualtrics, some of the data is stored on the SMARTRIQS server.
 This server is hosted on a secure, SSL-encrypted virtual computer, hosted at Amazon Web Services.
 To learn more about data collection policies, see the Data Policy.

 Who developed SMARTRIQS?

-SMARTRIQS was developed by Andras Molnar, who is currently a PhD student at Carnegie Mellon University.
+SMARTRIQS was developed by Andras Molnar, who is currently a postdoc at the University of Chicago.
 Andras is a behavioral economist who studies belief-based utility.
 You can learn more about his research here.